 The government subsidizes one-third of the total cost of the flat-rate basic benefits.
 There is no subsidy for the earnings-related part.
-The government pays administrative expenses as well.
+The government pays arrangements for a transition period between 2000 and 2025.
+See Takayama (2003b) for more details.